 Another interesting option is our ability to create a 3D image on a perforated cladding façade.
 Which is available in perforated or solid screens, adds a second dimension by forming shapes in the surface that generate texture and movement in the façade screen.

 - Will fixings be visible behind the cladding?

-The fixing we use on our perforated cladding panels remain as discrete as we can physically make them.
+The fixing we use on our perforated cladding panels remains as discrete as we can physically make them.
 A recent project we supplied, Spanish City in Whitley Bay, illustrates this.
 Our Proteus SC TECU Patina perforated copper cladding panels were fixed over a glazed wall, so both sides were visible.
 Working with ADP architects, we overcame this engineering challenge by devising a rear supporting aluminium PPC framing system that was discrete and avoided having to increase the thickness – and cost – of the copper material.
-The result was that it delivered three major benefits to the client – it remained discrete, enabled the panels to be designed to meet the maximum optimisation of the material and meet the challenging geometry of the project.
+The result was that it delivered three major benefits to the client – it remained discrete, enabling the panels to be designed to meet the maximum optimisation of the material and meet the challenging geometry of the project.

 - Is perforated cladding right for my client’s budget expectations?

 The innovative design of our Proteus SC perforated cladding makes it viable on a wider range of projects.
 Proteus SC comprises of a single skin solid, perforated or mesh cladding panels, usually constructed from 1mm to 5mm thick sheet metal.
-The single skin design allows significant material saving to be made, whilst the metal removed from the perforations can be 100% recycled, making it an effective way of creating an eye-catching façade.
+The single skin design allows significant material saving to be made, while the metal removed from the perforations can be 100% recycled, making it an effective way of creating an eye-catching façade.